sbb-design-systems/lyne-components/src/components/status/readme.md

 ## Style

-The `sbb-status` use default message colors, based on the type host chosen,
+The `sbb-status` use default message colors, based on the chosen `type`.

 <!-- Auto Generated Below -->